 One run by the non-profit Institute for Culture and Ecology (ICE) focuses on protecting the Kathita River, the longest in Meru County.

-The project promotes tree planting along the river and trains farmers to harvest water on their land instead of taking it from the river, said Kamau Elijah, programme officer at ICE.
+The project promotes tree planting along the river and trains farmers to harvest water on their land instead of taking it from the river, said Kamau Elijah, program officer at ICE.

 Since the project launched in 2008, “we have (seen) positive outcomes, as the communities live in harmony”, said Elijah.